denten-books/plain-text/2-device.md

 formalist period in literary theory signalled a turn away from history and philosophy of literature towards the mechanics of literary production.
-The technical turn entailed a mechanistic understanding of language and literature, by which linguistic phenomena began to be viewed as a system of moving parts, capable of producing meaning through use.
+The technical turn entailed a mechanistic understanding of language and literature, by which linguistic phenomena was viewed as a system of moving parts, whose relationship to one another was determined by discoverable laws.
 The turn to technique meant also that the mechanisms of meaning production, on the sides of both authorship and apprehension, were made accessible to a mass audience.
 The Russian formalists in particular understood their task as one of radical democratization of the literary sphere.
 High literature that was once the purview of the select few could now belong to the proletariat at large.
 This meant that the reading and the writing of literature had to be distilled into a set of reproducible rules---technique over art---to be learned and shared widely.

 Aside from its political context, the mechanization of language is best viewed in its instrumental environment.
-As we shall see in the later sections of this chapter, developments in aesthetic theory I describe in here followed a period of rapid innovation in the technologies of the word.
+As we shall see in the later sections of this chapter, developments in aesthetic theory I describe here followed a period of rapid innovation in the technologies of the word.
 The rise of formalist and consequently structuralist thought---philosophy's linguistic turn that saw language as a as system of rule-based games---parallel the rise of programmable media, punch cards, and ticker tape.
 That is not to say that technology and theory stand in a reductive causal relationship to one another.
-They form rather a feedback loop, in which instruments, practices, and explanatory models evolve through mutual reciprocation.
+Rather, they form a feedback loop, in which instruments, practices, and explanatory models evolve through mutual reciprocation.
 My understanding of the literary device in both of its senses---as technique and mechanism---is therefore motivated by more than mere linguistic ambiguity in the meaning of the word.
 Locating the literary theoretical construct of the device within its technological context allows us to witness the contemporaneous evolution and the mutual interdependence between art, engineering, and philosophy.
-Theoretical innovations related to literary technique---the emphasis on on language games, form, the morphology of narrative---develop simultaneously with rapid change in the technologies of rule-based programmable media like punch cards and ticker tape.
+Theoretical innovations related to literary technique---the emphasis on language games, form, the morphology of narrative---develop simultaneously with rapid change in the technologies of rule-based programmable media like punch cards and ticker tape.
 The origins of computer science and literary